 “Take that step to reach out to us,” Jenna said.
 “I want to be able to recommend what you can do to live the life you want to live and be there for your family, grandchildren and whatever else.
 Providing hope is always our goal.
 That’s what we try to impress upon people.
 This may be an incurable cancer, but there is hope out there and we’re here to help and assist you.”

-If you’d like to speak directly to Jenna about your mesothelioma, please email her at email@example.com.
+If you’d like to speak directly to a patient advocate about your mesothelioma, please email Karen Ritter at firstname.lastname@example.org.

 Sources & Author